Elaina69/Hide-friend-list/README.md

 # Hide-friend-list
-A plugin for pengu loader (not made by me)
+A plugin for pengu loader (not made by me), this will hide entire your friend list